Vyral/base-template/_posts/2019-11-01-what-to-know-about-zillow-part-1.md

 Zillow and their Zestimates have become a popular topic of conversation among our clients, so today I wanted to take some time and share some of my thoughts on the site.&nbsp;

 Just how accurate is Zillow’s listing inventory?
 It’s a question we hear quite a lot.
-I’ve found that about 25% to 29% of the listings in the local MLS are missing from Zillow. **A decent amount of the properties available for sale right now are simply not on Zillow.**
+I’ve found that about 25% to 29% of the listings in the local MLS are missing from Zillow. **A decent number of properties available for sale right now are simply not on Zillow.**

 Zillow is a great site for learning more about specific properties and has a great user interface, but it can’t replace a professional agent.
 Buying or selling a home is a huge transaction and something you should have help from a real person. **Dealing with Zillow means dealing with an algorithm and a robot, essentially.**